 The word “critique” has a negative connotation.
 However, in our case, it is used in a positive way to help the team run tests that allow them to share suggestions for how to improve the product and ensure that the customer receives the exact product requested at the beginning of the project.

-If you ever been involved in an Agile project, you already know that the customer will change the original requirements many times throughout the development cycles.
-The main reason for these changes is the simple fact that most customers are not able to express the exact requirements until they actually see a working product.
+If you have ever been involved in an Agile project, you already know that the customer will change the original requirements many times throughout the development cycles.
+The main reason for these changes is that most customers cannot express the exact requirements until they see a working product.

 Benefits of Using this Model

 The use of these four quadrants helps Agile teams deliver high-quality products, in addition to other benefits.
 For example:

 The creation of a common language regarding testing activities.

 Increased communication between team members, the customer, and other stakeholders.